millancore/lake/README.md

 ## Usage

 In order for Lake to automatically add the `USE` statements from Composer's dependencies, you must run `lake dump`.
-In case there is ambiguity in the name of the class or interface Lake will give you a choice from those available.
+If in the process of creation there is ambiguity in the name of the class or interface Lake will give you a choice from those available.

 **Only run once after installing some dependencies with Composer.**